23rd Street viaduct: Later years

 The rails used by the streetcars were removed after the Great Flood of 1951.
 The bridge was closed in 1954 to allow it to be widened to four lanes, raised 5 ft, and resurfaced.
 The reopened bridge relieved a congested 7th Street Trafficway Bridge.
 Another lengthy closure took place from December 1960 to September 1961.

 In 1974, a portion of the concrete deck fell into the Kansas River; major repairs were suggested to be put off because of impending major work.
 This work took place between November 1977 and November 1978 and involved a re-decking of the structure.
 Jurisdiction was transferred from Wyandotte County to Kansas City, Kansas, at the end of the project.
 Another major refit of the bridge occurred between May 2007 and January 2008; a ramp to Wyoming Street was removed.

 After an inspection, in July 2022, the Unified Government of Wyandotte County and Kansas City, Kansas, closed the bridge to traffic.
 This came a year after Unified Government performed emergency repairs, including the replacement of a joint, after a consultant for the Kansas Department of Transportation notified it about "concerning signs of wear".
 In March 2023, Unified Government officials committed $30 million in order to qualify for matching grants to repair the bridge.
+As of February 2026, the bridge remains closed as the Unified Government attempts to obtain funding for design and environmental clearance.